astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Deployment.md

 ### To stop system operations...
 #### &emsp;Back-end:
-- From the CLI, input the command 'CTRL+C' to halt the operation.
+- From the CLI runnig the back-end, input the command 'CTRL+C' to halt the operation.

 #### &emsp;Front-end:
-- From the CLI, input the command 'CTRL+C'.
+- From the CLI running the front-end, input the command 'CTRL+C'.
 The CLI will ask the user if they want to terminate the batch job.
 Input the command 'Y' to halt the operation.

 ## Troubleshooting
+-

 ## Error Logging
 - Errors can be found logged in the CLI used to run the project.